 This site has been designed to introduce you to the tools and resources that will help you to research your assignments.
 This guide includes some useful links at the bottom.

 Try and come up with words that are meaningful on their own (words like Impact and Disadvantages are often unhelpful when searching).
 You can map these out in a way that helps you to carry out your searches and come up with different search strategies.
-Here is an example search table:
+Here is an example keyword search table:

 Artificial intelligence | Higher Education | Learning |